Finder using too much CPU

 3. Run Mac Maintenance

 Issues with CPU and Finder can indicate that your Mac needs a little maintenance.
 Regular maintenance goes a long way to improve performance and help with problems, like slow or unresponsive apps.
-A popular Mac utility, CleanMyMac X has a tool that has a few helpful maintenance utilities that deal with that.
+A popular Mac utility, CleanMyMac has a tool that has a few helpful maintenance utilities that deal with that.

 -